THE HEART OF THE CITY

 Ernst Ferstl

-Discover the romantic alleys and courtyards that can be found behind the façades of proud merchant houses nearly all over the Old Town.
+Discover the romantic alleyways and courtyards that can be found behind the façades of grand merchant houses all over the Old Town.
 The medieval labyrinth is the secret lifeline of Lübeck.

 SEVEN SPIRES - FIVE CHURCHES

-Built by many generations over a period of more than a century, the five medieval brick churches with their famous seven spires dominate the city’s skyline to this day.
-Behind the historical walls of St. Mary's church, St. Peter's church, St. Giles' church, St. Jacob’s church and the Cathedral, the naves become a stimulating place of encounter for people, art and culture.
+Built by many generations over a period of more than a century, the five medieval brick churches with their famous seven spires dominate the city’s skyline.
+Behind the historical walls of St. Mary's church, St. Peter's church, St. Giles' church, St. Jacob’s church and the Cathedral, the naves are a point of convergence for people, art and culture.

 THE TOWN HALL AT THE HEART OF THE CITY

-Work on Lübeck’s Town Hall on the market square had already begun in 1230.
-It counts as one of the most well-known buildings in the brick Gothic style.
-It looks like a “stone fairy-tale” with its beautiful ornate façades and delicate little towers.
+Lübeck’s Town Hall has been a central point on the market square since 1230.
+With its beautiful ornate façades and delicate little towers, this “stone fairy-tale” is one of the most well-known brick Gothic style buildings.
 The building was expanded in almost every following century and thus presents itself today as a successful mix of styles from different epochs and architectural fashions.
-But it's is not a museum: The city parliament still meets here today, couples can tie the knot in the historic premises and guests are very welcome to tour the Town hall!
+Despite all this impressive history, don’t be fooled into thinking this is a museum!
+The city parliament still sits here and couples can also tie the knot in the historic premises.
+Guests are also welcomed to take a tour in the Town Hall.

-medieval alleys and courtyards are preserved to this day in the island-shaped Old Town
+medieval alleyways and courtyards are preserved to this day on the Old Town island

 the year when Lübeck was founded as the first German harbour town on the Baltic Sea